vmware-tanzu/tanzu-dev-portal/content/guides/ci-cd/express-app-bitnami-skaffold-octant.md

 * The *service.type* parameter configures the deployment to be available at a public load balancer IP address so that it can be easily reviewed or tested.
 * The *applicationPort* parameter exposes the application on port 3000, which is the port configured for the application in the *Dockerfile*.

+{{% callout %}}
-> For Node.js applications that use MongoDB, Bitnami's Node.js chart will automatically deploy MongoDB on your cluster.
+**Note**: For Node.js applications that use MongoDB, Bitnami's Node.js chart will automatically deploy MongoDB on your cluster.
 Alternatively, if you're using a cloud-based MongoDB service, you can skip the cluster deployment of MongoDB and instead configure the chart with the necessary credentials to connect to your remote MongoDB service.
 [See the complete list of available chart parameters](https://github.com/bitnami/charts/tree/master/bitnami/node#parameters).
+{{% /callout %}}

 ## Step 3: Continuously build and test the application